ligmanit/uv-actionsz/README.md

 Woooo!🥳

-Your now done with this, and you can now click the link to browse the web with Ultraviolet :D
+Your now done with this, and you can now click the link to browse the web with Ultraviolet
-## Contributions & Issues

-If you have any issues or find any bugs in this project, please let me know so I can squash those bugs and try to make this project the most user-friendly for trying to get Ultraviolet up and running.

 You can contact me on discord with KingOfNetflix#7044, or you can post on the issues tab.
 Whatever suits you better.

-Thats it!
-Your done reading now.
-You can go on and do the things you do now.
-Bye!